MIPT-ILab/mipt-mips/readme.md

 To work with MIPS traces, you need to install MIPS binutils.
 Please follow [our manual](https://github.com/MIPT-ILab/mipt-mips/wiki/MIPS-binutils) if you are using Linux, OS X, or Windows.

 MIPT-MIPS build system is CMake.
 You should install CMake 3.9 or higher.
-Check [our Wiki page](https://github.com/MIPT-ILab/mipt-mips/wiki/CMake) to get more details about.
+Check [our Wiki page](https://github.com/MIPT-ILab/mipt-mips/wiki/CMake) to get more details about CMake.
 Users of IDE (Visual Studio, Eclipse, CodeBlocks etc.) may generate project files with CMake as well.

-## Build and test procedure
+## Workflow on Linux

+#### Clone
+  1. Check that your environment meets all the requirements above.
   1. Clone repository with submodules: `git clone --recursive https://github.com/MIPT-ILab/mipt-mips.git`
+#### Build
+  1. Go to `traces` subdirectory and build MIPS traces just by typing `make`
-1. Create a **new** build directory somewhere, then cd into it: `mkdir /path/to/your/build/directory && cd /path/to/your/build/directory`
+  1. Create a **new** build directory somewhere, then cd into it: `mkdir /path/to/your/build/directory`
+  1. Go to the build directory: `cd /path/to/your/build/directory`
+  1. Run `cmake /path/to/mipt-mips/simulator` to configure CMake
-1. Run `cmake /path/to/mipt-mips/simulator && make` to get all the binaries in your build directory
+  1. Run `make` to get the `mipt-mips` binary file
+  1. If you changed some source code files, just type `make` to rebuild project
+#### Run
+  1. Now you can run simulation: `./mipt-mips -b /path/to/mipt-mips/traces/<tracename>.out`
+  1. See more command line options in the paragraph below
+#### Test
   1. To run all unit tests, call `make unit-tests && ctest --verbose -C Release` from your build directory.

 ## Command line options